 Utilizing your special weapon is a strategic move that needs judicious deliberation for the most success.
 Various factors go into this decision including your rival’s dexterity and agility, your team’s standing at the time of the match, and how you are faring during the match.
 It can feel tempting to try and use your weapon right away, but the strategic move would be to wait until the moment in the match when you may need it most.
 It can be what sets you apart in a close game and gives you the edge you need to succeed.

 Gain an advantage by learning to use motion controls

-It’s much easier to keep your reticle on your target when using motion controls, so long as you’ve got the right sensitivity settings set.
-You must be within the confines of The Square area to change motion controls.
-Press X on your controller, and then use R to tab over to Options.
-Here, you’ll see a Controls menu, where you can enable motion controls in both handheld and TV/tabletop modes.
+With motion controls, you’ll also find it’s easier to keep your reticle on target, as long as you’ve got the correct sensitivity settings in place.
+You can alter the motion controls by placing your character within The Square area.
+Once there, press X on your controller and use the R button to scroll over to Options.
+Once selecting that feature, you’ll see a specific Controls menu, and in there, you can enable motion controls for handheld and TV/tabletop modes.

 - The best games like Fortnite

 - The best multiplayer games on Nintendo Switch

 - The best Nintendo Switch games for 2021

 - The best Wii U games of all time